-Baltimore-based baritone Zachary Bryant is completing his DMA in Voice Performance at the University of Maryland in the studio of Kevin Short.
-21/22 season engagements include Count Danilo (The Merry Widow) and Count Homonay (The Gypsy Baron) on Victorian Lyric Opera Company's season opening concert "From Paris to Vienna", Mr. Gobineau cover in Menotti's The Medium (Baltimore Concert Opera), Fiorello and Dr. Bartolo cover in Rossini's Il barbiere di Siviglia (Baltimore Concert Opera and OperaDelaware), L'Inspecteur/Alphonse/Gégène/M. Petitpois in Tailleferre's Quatre opéras bouffes (University of Maryland), a recital featuring solo works by Germaine Tailleferre (University of Maryland) and Outreach Artist with Baltimore Concert Opera.
+Baltimore-based baritone Zachary Bryant recently earned his DMA in Voice Performance at the University of Maryland in the studio of Kevin Short.
+This summer, he made his role and house debut as Giuseppe Naccarelli in Guettel's The Light in the Piazza as a member of Central City Opera's Bonfils-Stanton Foundation Artist Training Program.
+21/22 season engagements included Count Danilo (The Merry Widow) and Count Homonay (The Gypsy Baron) on Victorian Lyric Opera Company's season opening concert, Mr. Gobineau cover in Menotti's The Medium (Baltimore Concert Opera), Fiorello and Dr. Bartolo cover in Rossini's Il barbiere di Siviglia (Baltimore Concert Opera and OperaDelaware), L'Inspecteur/Alphonse/Gégène/M. Petitpois in the U.S. premiere of Tailleferre's Quatre opéras bouffes (University of Maryland) and Outreach Artist with Baltimore Concert Opera.

 During the 20/21 season, Bryant performed the role of Manfred Lewin in a virtual production of Heggie & Scheer's For a Look or a Touch and presented a recital featuring Mahler’s Lieder eines fahrenden Gesellen and works by Santoliquido, Poulenc, Auric, Weill, Hoiby, Musto and Heggie.
 Other performance highlights of recent seasons include Sciarrone in Puccini’s Tosca (Annapolis Opera), Riff in Bernstein’s West Side Story (CU Eklund Opera), Count Almaviva in Mozart’s Le nozze di Figaro (Prague Summer Nights Festival), Rè di Scozia in Handel’s Ariodante (CU Eklund Opera), Anthony Hope in Sondheim’s Sweeney Todd (CU Eklund Opera) and Kromov in Lehár’s Die lustige Witwe (CU Eklund Opera).